 For our wideband 1x4 couplers, Thorlabs provides an individual test data sheet with each coupler that includes coupling data and performance graphs.
 These graphs, which show data within the design bandwidth and also show measured data outside of the specified bandwidth including the entire wavelength range where the coupling ratio meets the specified tolerance.
 Sample data sheets for our 1x4 wideband couplers can be viewed below.
 Please note that the data sheets for the 630 nm and 1064 nm 1x4 narrowband couplers do not include performance graphs, but a typical performance plot is included in the spec sheets below.

 Each single mode coupler is contained in a compact 100 mm x 80 mm x 10 mm housing that includes four through holes for mounting the device to our FCQB mounting base (available separately below).
 Narrowband and wideband couplers use a labeled red housing and 0.8 m fiber leads jacketed using Ø900 µm Hytrel® tubing.
 Dual-window couplers feature either a labeled red housing and 0.8 m fiber leads jacketed using Ø900 µm Hytrel® tubing, or a labeled black housing and 0.8 m fiber leads jacketed using Ø3 mm yellow furcation tubing.
 Couplers are offered from stock with 2.0 mm narrow key FC/PC or FC/APC connectors.
-Custom coupler configurations with other wavelengths, fiber types, coupling ratios, or port configurations are also available.
-If a custom connector configurations is needed, one-day turnaround is possible for small orders if the order is placed before 12 PM EST. Please contact Tech Support with inquiries.
+Custom coupler configurations with other wavelengths, fiber types, coupling ratios, connectors, or port configurations are also available.
+Please contact Tech Support with inquiries.

 Definition of 1x4 Fused Fiber Optic Coupler Specifications